olliw42/mLRS-docu/docs/FRSKY_R9.md

 - STM32CubeProgrammer/STM32CubeIDE is quite nasty with which ST-Link programmer is used.
 It seems ST really wants their tools to only work well with "original" or legit ST-Link programmers.
 I especially had significant issues with getting the cheap and widely available 8$ STLinkV2 usb-stick-like clones to work with STM32CubeProgrammer/STM32CubeIDE, and they then never worked reliably or to my satisfaction.
 - It seems it can happen that ST-LINK Utility and STM32CubeProgrammer/STM32CubeIDE do not like each other.
 - STM32CubeProgrammer runs per default at a high SWD frequency, like 4000 kHz, on the 8$ STLinkV2 clones.
 Setting the frequency manually to 480 kHz and using short wires to the device makes it work more reliable.
+- STM32CubeProgrammer will likely require new firmware be installed on the ST-Link V2 or compatible device via the "Firmware upgrade" button" the first time it is used.

-So, if you use or want to use one of these 8$ STLinkV2 usb-stick-like clones, you probably want to install ST-LINK Utility and see how that works for you.
+So, if you use or want to use one of these 8$ STLinkV2 usb-stick-like clones and you have trouble with STM32Cube, you probably want to install ST-LINK Utility and see how that works for you.
 You will then (likely) not be able to flash from STM32CubeIDE, but have to go with the ST-LINK Utility.

 If anyone has deeper/better insight into the STM32CubeProgrammer/STM32CubeIDE vs ST-LINK Utility and cheap STLinkV2 programmer clones issues, please help :)